If you are looking for a way to protect your company from personal liability, then forming a C corporation LLC may be the best option.

 C corporation status carries the benefits of limited liability that LLCs offer, so if LLCs elect to be taxed as a corporation, they will have limited liability protection while allowing it to pay taxes on corporate income at a lower rate.

 When filing Form 8832 with the Internal Revenue Service, the election must be made.

 In other words, you will still have an LLC, but the way the LLC files taxes will be dictated by the elected taxation method, whether it be C or S corporation, partnership, or sole proprietorship.

 Why choose C corp taxation for your LLC?

-Taxes paid at a corporate level offer certain tax advantages other businesses can't have.
+You should choose a C corp taxation for your LLC because taxes paid at a corporate level offer certain tax advantages which are not applicable in other businesses can't have.

 The tax benefits can be accomplished through either an LLC or a corporation, but you'll want to know the difference before making your decision:

 - A pass-through entity (LLC) passes its income on to owners who report business profits and losses on their tax returns through pass-through taxation